WHO ARE WE?

-Kenton & District U3A (founded in March 2014) is part of the University of the Third Age which is a registered charity.
+Kenton & District U3A (founded in March 2014) is part of the University of the Third Age OR "u3a".

 Who can join?